Magisk-Modules-Alt-Repo/COPG/README.md

 2. **Install via Magisk/KSU**:
    - Open the Magisk app or KernelSU manager.
    - Go to "Modules" > "Install from storage".
-   - Select `COPG-spoof.zip` and flash it.
+   - Select `COPG.zip` and flash it.
    - Reboot your device.

 3. **Verify**:
-   - Check the Magisk/KSU Modules tab to ensure "Spoof Zygisk Module" is enabled.
+   - Check the Magisk/KSU Modules tab to ensure "COPG Zygisk Module" is enabled.
-   - Run `adb shell logcat | grep COPG` to confirm loading (e.g., "Spoofed to Lenovo TB-9707F").
+   - Go to Zygisk Next settings and check if COPG module is enabled.

 ## Usage
 - Launch COD Mobile or PUBG Mobile.